-Senior Red Nose Educator and Midwife Lorraine tell us about her role at Red Nose and she answers some common questions about child safety and how to choose the safer product for your baby.
+Senior Red Nose Educator and Midwife Lorraine tell us about her role at Red Nose, answers a common question about child safety, and how to choose the safer product for your baby.

 What’s your role at Red Nose?

 My role at Red Nose is Red Nose Educator.
-I work in the Advice Hub providing information and advice for parents and carers, I answer questions via our Safe Sleep Advice Line, and I train early childhood educators and health professionals in safe sleeping and also how to support families when the unthinkable happens.
+I work in the Advice Hub providing information and advice for parents and carers, I answer questions via our Safe Sleep Advice Line.
+I also train early childhood educators and health professionals in safe sleeping, and also how to support families when the unthinkable happens.

 What’s your background?